Here's What You Get Immediate Access To When You Become An Exscope Member

 Microscopy isn’t for academics who dislike experiments or scholars who prefer to stay out of the lab.

-The Expert Microscopy Training Program is about the hands-on application of science to help microscope users achieve faster, better experiments.
+The Expert Microscopy Career Program is about the hands-on application of science to help microscope users achieve faster, better experiments.

 It’s Not For Scientists Who Are Okay With Irreproducible Experiments